abdullahalzubaer/icail2026/README.md

 # Prompts

-- `./gorp-prompts` contains all the prompts skeleton used in the experiments for Public Law (GORP).
+- `./prompts/` contains the prompts skeleton used in the experiments for Public Law.
 Please read the `README.md` file in the `prompts` folder for more information about the prompts.